 The Emergency Operations Center is the physical location from which the Multi-Agency Coordinating group provides support to the on-scene response, at the request of the Incident Commander.
-Each campus has an Emergency Operations Center.
+University Park houses the University's Emergency Operations Center.

 Department Emergency Operations Center (DEOC)